 You horrendously misunderstand life if you think half formed eyes would matter that much

-If animals started being born with half formed eyes, but the new disabling feature was a protective layer and they were constantly being bashed around, they might fuck more often because a fish doesn't need great visual acuity anyways
+If animals started being born with half formed eyes, but the new disabling feature was a protective layer and they were constantly being bashed around, they might frick more often because a fish doesn't need great visual acuity anyways

 >not sure why you believe adding more steps makes it more probable